opszero/tiphys/README.md

-# Helm (Django)
+# Helm Library

-Example Helm Django Deployment with Celery, Celery Beat, Cronjobs
+Helm Library used by opsZero.